Sapphire Nitro+ RX 5700XT: Dreaming in 1440p

 After I did my initial testing, I played around with overclocking in the 2020 Radeon settings.
 I was able to push the GPU boost clock to 2140MHz and run a few benchmarks without a crash, though the increase in FPS was marginal compared to the heat produced.
 I also tried my hand at undervolting and managed to maintain FPS with my stock results while only consuming a max of 200w of power and saving me nearly 10c on temperatures and of course lower fan noise.

 Some things to note: the Trixx software also has a feature to check your cards fan health.
-If you have a fan fail, you can submit for a replacement by Sapphire.
+So if you have a fan fail, you can submit for a replacement by Sapphire.
 This allows you to replace the faulty fan with a working one with minimal effort – one screw, and snapping in a new fan.
 This should save you the down time of having to RMA your GPU should a fan fail.

 At the time of writing this, participating vendors will also email you a code for AMD Rewards upon receiving your Sapphire Nitro+ 5700XT.
 This reward code will earn you two games: Monster Hunter World with the IceBorne DLC, as well as a copy of the Resident Evil 3 remake.
 Additionally you may also get a code for 3 free months of XBox Game Pass.